 I have seen a number of live bands perform their songs well, yet they had a terrible mix that was quite detrimental to their sound.
 I mean, some sounded like a grade school band tuning up.
 Then they post their performances on YouTube and their social networking pages.
 I give it a listen and I think to myself, “My God, do they even know how terrible they sound?”

 It’s not about me thinking that I am so much better than anyone else.
-It’s more like I try to do what I can to make myself sound as good as possible when I play out live and I have a hard time understanding as to why others don’t.
+It’s more like I try to do what I can to make myself sound as good as possible when I play out live, and I have a hard time understanding as to why others don’t.
 Okay, maybe some people try to mix things well and yet fail.
-Maybe it’s not so much as to how hard they try but maybe it’s more like how they try.
+Maybe it’s not so much as to how hard they try, maybe it’s more like how they try.

 It’s my belief that most of the work in developing a good live sound is actually not done at the venues you are playing but in the preparation you do when practicing.
 That’s where I really do most of my work when trying to develop a good quality live sound.
 I have some tips, though, that I think others may use to help develop a better quality live sound.
 So let’s get down to it.

 Whether you are a solo act or in a band, you need to develop your own sound.
 This involves practicing with the same equipment you will be using when you play out live.
 So once you really achieve a good quality sound at home, you could take that sound with you wherever you go, including your band rehearsals.
 Then, when you get to the venue where you will be playing, you should only need to make minor adjustments in order to compensate for the acoustics of the room in which you are playing.

 Developing a good quality sound is not accidental.
 It is something that requires some experimentation.
 You have to know your equipment and try to figure out how to get the most from it.
 Sometimes most of what you need to know is what makes it sound bad and just refrain from using your equipment in the ways that make you sound bad.
 With any equipment, there are some settings that simply don’t work for the equipment you have.